syncfusion-content/blazor-docs/blazor/diagram-component/nodes/events.md

     // Event to notify the selection changing event before select/unselect the diagram elements public void OnSelectionChanging(SelectionChangingEventArgs args)
     {
-        //sets true to cancel the selection.
-        args.Cancel = true;
+        // sets true to cancel the selection. args.Cancel = true;
     }

     // Event to notify the selection changed event after select/unselect the diagram elements. public void OnSelectionChange(SelectionChangedEventArgs args)
     {
-        //Action to be performed
+        // Action to be performed
     }
 }
 ```